-- 7. Can account for high level governance of processes and systems. - 8.
-Can understand global issues, analyse and reflect on socio-cultural norms and relationships and act to build and transform them.
+- 7. Employ high-level governance of processes and systems. - 8.
+Analyse and reflect on global issues, socio-cultural norms and relationships and act to build and transform them.

-- 9. Can contribute to the transformation of organisations through strategic leadership, intellectual rigour and professional ethical values. - 10.
-Can apply well-developed interpersonal skills including the ability to communicate effectively and to interact with groups and individuals at all levels.
+- 9. Facilitate the transformation of organisations through strategic leadership, intellectual rigour and professional ethical values. - 10.
+Apply well-developed interpersonal skills including the ability to communicate effectively and interact with groups and individuals at all levels.

-- 11. Can self-assess and plan self-development and take responsibility for contributing to professional knowledge and practice including unfamiliar learning contexts. - 12.
-Can consistently and sensitively manage highly complex ethical issues leading to informed, fair and valid decisions.
+- 11. Self-assess and plan self-development and take responsibility for contributing to professional knowledge and practice including in unfamiliar learning contexts. - 12.
+Manage highly complex ethical issues consistently and sensitively leading to informed, fair and valid decisions